Tai Ji Classes in Hertfordshire and Essex

 Art of Tai Ji Quan and COVID-19

-Due to Covid 19, we have adapted various ways to deliver and teach students through these uncertain times.
-For example, we now offer online and in-person sessions suitable for beginners and experienced students.
+Due to Covid 19, we adapted several ways to deliver and instruct students through those uncertain times.
+For example, we offered online and in-person sessions suitable for beginners and experienced students.

-With the constant changes we have had to evolve with, our group can offer stability and reliability.
-Our teachings emphasise the importance of preserving and cultivating good health and overall fitness levels to help enrich one’s wellbeing and state of mind.
+Covid-19 is now not so prevalent; our teachings emphasise preserving and cultivating good health and overall fitness levels to help enrich one’s well-being and state of mind.

 These excellent exercises apply one’s consciousness with breathing and movements.
-As a result, the body and mind become calmer, more robust, and balance the emotions and the functions of internal organs.
+As a result, the body and mind become calmer, and more robust.
+The functions of internal organs become balanced.
 The roots of these exercises originate from TCM (Traditional Chinese Medicine).
 The focus and intention are applied towards acupuncture meridians or channel pathways.
 Along these pathways are acupuncture points which can stimulate a natural healing response to promote homeostasis.

 We encourage gentle exercise, and the benefits can be subtle.
 The stimulation and scale of internal and external changes can be diverse.
-Directing one’s awareness to change and transitions of inner and personal development is a rewarding and lifelong journey.
+Directing one’s awareness to change and inner and personal development transitions are a rewarding and lifelong journey.

 We know the benefits are real but there are five essentials to address during your Tai Ji Quan journey.
 Perseverance, Patience, Humility, Respect and Belief.
 These are essential to mastering any art or anything worth achieving.

-If you like a challenge that will test every part of you then Tai Ji Quan could be for you, please give me a call or use our contact form to send me a message, you have nothing to lose.
+If you like a challenge that will test every part of you then Tai Ji Quan could be for you, please call or use our contact form to message us.
+You have nothing to lose.